 They’re boring.
 I like variety in my diet.
 I love using lots of herbs and spices in my cooking and enjoy a wide range of flavors.
 Even though most shakes come in more than one flavor, I find they get tiresome.

 If you’re looking for quick, healthy food on the run, there are some other options.
-Throwing together a couple foods that contain protein, fat, and fiber can take next to no time.
-I love combining raw almonds with a pear, or hummus with crudités.
+Throwing together a couple of foods that contain protein, fat, and fiber can take next to no time.
+I love combining raw almonds with pear, or hummus with crudités.

 The term “meal replacement shake” is a bit of a misnomer, I think.
 There really isn’t anything that truly replaces a proper, freshly prepared meal.
-However, with today’s fast paced life, speed and convenience are often indispensable.
+However, with today’s fast-paced life, speed and convenience are often indispensable.
 Besides, you’re better off having a meal replacement shake than opting for fast food or – worse still – nothing at all.

 Health enthusiast, runner, protein nut.
 Owen likes to write about protein, particularly alternatve supplementation and supplement comparisons.